-LAP outreach efforts continue to result in a sharp rise in contacts initiated by members of the Bar and others.
-Chart A shows that there was a steady level of intakes throughout the year, attesting to great consistency in the referral process.
-In 2006, there was a total of 206 new intakes for the year-the highest number of intakes in one year since the program's inception-indicative of continued growth and progress toward goals, including a significant trend toward the predominance of self-referrals.
+LAP outreach efforts continue to result in contacts initiated by members of the Bar and others.
+Chart A (below) shows that there was a steady level of intakes throughout the year, attesting to great consistency in the referral process.
+In 2007, there was a total of 187 new intakes for the year, indicative of continued growth and progress toward goals.